C1.1 Identify and describe repeating and growing patterns, including patterns found in real-life contexts.

 Skill: Recognizing and Describing Growing Patterns

-Source : En avant, les maths!, 3e année, CM, Algèbre, p.
+Source: translated from En avant, les maths!, 3e année, CM, Algèbre, p.
 3.

-A relationship can be represented by a situation that is expressed using a pattern of concrete or semi-concrete figures or using words.
-The study of relationships should first involve situations expressed using non-numerical patterns because these situations have a visual and kinesthetic dimension that makes the relationships they represent less abstract.
+A relationship can be represented by a situation that is expressed using a pattern of concrete or semi-concrete shapes or using words.
+The study of relationships should first involve situations expressed using patterns because these situations have a visual and kinesthetic dimension that makes the relationships they represent less abstract.

 • The number of elements that make up each figure and their positions are predictable.
-In the following, for example, it can be predicted that the figure in the 5th row will be composed of the basic pattern, three suns placed in a V-shape, and four more suns on each branch.
+In the following, for example, it can be predicted that the shape in the 5th row will be composed of the basic pattern, three suns placed in a V-shape, and four more suns on each branch.
 It will thus be composed of 11 suns in all.

 Example 1

-Number of weeks 1 2 3
+Weeks 1 2 3

-Number of dollars in the wallet 40 45 50
+Amount of Money in Dominique's Wallet 40 45 50

-Describe the increasing sequence.
+Describe the growing pattern.

 The relationship between the amount of money in Dominique's wallet from week to week can be represented by a table of values.
 Each term increases by a value of 5 from the value of the previous term.